steffenmueller4/steffenmueller4.github.io/_posts/2021-03-26-thoughts-on-organization-and-architecture.md

 This article is definitely not the first article about the interdependencies of organization and architecture.
 In {% cite Wolff2020 %} (it is only available in German), {% cite Ardalis2020 %}, and {% cite Skelton2020 %}, the authors describe the different aspects of interdependencies between an organizational structure and software architecture in terms of the modules and components.

+In {% cite Bloomberg2015 %}, Bloomberg summarizes Conway's Law and the Inverse Conway Maneuver in the context of the DevOps movement.

 # References